themetalfleece/neogma-docs/docs/md/docs/Models/Instances.md

         validate: false,
     });
 ```

+**WARNING**: Updating a instance ignores its `RelatedNodesToAssociate` field (as described below) meaning that related nodes will not be created and associated.
+Only the initial `save` (when an instance doesn't yet exist in the database) creates associates related nodes.

 ### Accessing the Instance's properties and methods
 ```js
     /* --> the Instance's properties and methods are accessible by their key */